 - a) the front gates by the office.

-- b) the rear turn-style.
+- b) the rear gate at the back of the school.

 - c) the exit at the bus loop.

 Older siblings who pick up their younger brothers/sisters should go to their classrooms and then proceed to one of the dismissal areas.